dojo/docs/quickstart/multiversion.rst

         prefixes: [
                 [ "dijit", "../dijit" ],
                 [ "dojox", "../dojox" ]
-                //The mapping below assumes you placed "coolio"
+                // The mapping below assumes you placed "coolio"
-                //as a sibling to the dojo directory.
+                // as a sibling to the dojo directory.
 If not, adjust
-                //the path accordingly.
+                // the path accordingly.
                 [ "coolio", "../coolio" ]
         ]
   }